Safer Inventory

 Typography trio

-Cormorant Garamond (serif display, italic for emphasis), Plus Jakarta Sans (geometric sans body), JetBrains Mono (numbers, SKUs, OAuth state IDs, technical metadata).
+Cormorant Garamond as serif display (italic for emphasis).
+Plus Jakarta Sans for body.
+JetBrains Mono for numbers, SKUs, OAuth state IDs, and metadata.

 Surfaces

-Glass-card with a hairline gold accent stripe across the top edge — suggests physical lighting on a real card.
-Multi-layer shadows mimic how real surfaces cast light.
+Glass cards with a hairline gold stripe across the top edge.
+It reads like real light hitting a card.
+Multi-layer shadows that mimic how physical surfaces catch light.

 Motion

 Spring-based: damping 20, stiffness 180.
-Never bouncier (cheap), never stiffer (mechanical).
-One canonical config across web and mobile.
+Not bouncy (cheap), not stiff (mechanical).
+One config across web and mobile so they feel like the same product.

 Theme

-Dark by default, full light-mode override via html.light class with localStorage persistence and zero-flash hydration.
+Dark by default, full light-mode override via html.light with localStorage persistence and zero-flash hydration.

 // Engineering practices

-Server Components-first — auth gates resolve on the server, client bundles stay small.
-Multi-org tenancy baked into the core data model and the auth boundary, not bolted on.
-Root-cause-first debugging — the proxy.ts migration was diagnosed by reading the Next.js dist source for the PROXY_FILENAME constant rather than guessing.
+Server Components first.
+Auth gates resolve on the server.
+Client bundles stay small.
+Multi-org tenancy is baked into the data model and the auth boundary, not bolted on after the fact.
+When the proxy.ts migration broke things, we diagnosed it by reading Next.js dist source for the PROXY_FILENAME constant instead of guessing.

-The RouteLoaderProvider shows a Safer-branded full-screen overlay during OAuth redirects with animated marks, a gold key-flow line, cycling status pills, and a 30-second safety auto-dismiss.
+The RouteLoaderProvider puts up a Safer-branded full-screen overlay during OAuth redirects.
+Animated marks, a gold key-flow line, cycling status pills, a 30-second safety auto-dismiss.
 Most teams ship a blank tab during these transitions.
 We don't.